A new method to study the number of colors in the final-state interactions of hadrons

-$\mathbf{f_0(980)}$\\ For $f_0(980)$, the pole moves rapidly to the real axis, slightly below $\bar{K}K$ threshold.
+$\mathbf{f_0(980)}$\\ For the $f_0(980)$, the pole moves to the real axis, slightly below $\bar{K}K$ threshold.
 It is similar to that of $\rho(770)$ and $f_2(1270)$, implying an $\bar{s}s$ component.
 In contrast, in Refs~\cite{Uehara04,DLY11} the pole moves to the real axis above $\bar{K}K$ threshold and goes onto the fourth Riemann sheet.
 We may need higher order $1/N_C$ corrections, especially that caused by kaon loops, to obtain a more accurate pole trajectory.
-The residue behaves like that of the $\sigma(600)$, it increases at first and then decreases, as a \lq curve', implying that it must be a combination of $N_C^{-1/2}$ and $N_C^{-1}$, etc. Note it is most likely to be $\overline{K}K$ molecular in other analysis~\cite{MRP10,DLY11,DLY-MRP14}.
+The residue increases at first and then decreases, as a \lq curve'.
+The red dotted line is $1.10/\sqrt{N_C}$, which is coincident with the black solid line where $N_C\geq10$.
+This indicates that the residue must have the component of $\mathcal{O}(N_C^{-1/2})$.
+Note it is most likely to be a $\overline{K}K$ molecule in other analysis~\cite{MRP10,DLY11,DLY-MRP14}.
+The peak around $N_C=5$ implies also $\mathcal{O}(N_C^{1/2})$ or even higher components.
+This might indicate a possible tetra-quark component.
+We note that the pole locations, around the sharp peak with $N_C\in[3,6]$, are close to the $\overline{K}K$ threshold.
 Our findings support the idea that the $f_0(980)$ is a mixture of $\overline{K}K$ molecular and $\bar{s}s$ components.
-At present, we can not quantify the relative strengths of these components.
+The relative strengths of these components can not be inferred from the analysis presented here.

-In this letter we present a new method to study the large $N_C$ behaviour of resonances.
-The $\pi\pi$ scattering amplitude with FSI is constructed in a model-independent way.
-We match it with the amplitude of $\chi$PT in the low-energy region, which gives the $N_C$-dependence of the coefficients and phase in the dispersive approach.
+In this letter we presented a new method to study the large $N_C$ behaviour of resonances.
+The $\pi\pi$ scattering amplitudes with FSI are constructed in a model-independent way.
+We match it with the amplitudes of $\chi$PT to give the $N_C$-dependence of the coefficients and phase in the dispersive approach.
 This is a reliable way to study the $N_C$-dependence with final-state interactions.
-We obtain the trajectory of poles and residues as $N_c$ changes.
-Those for both the $\rho(770)$ and $f_2(1270)$ support, as expected, the standard $\bar{q}q$ structure.
-In contrast, the $N_C$ trajectory of the light scalar mesons, $\sigma$ and $f_0(980)$, are consistent with each being a combination of $\bar{q}q$ and multi-hadron (molecular) components.
+We obtain the trajectories of the poles and residues as $N_c$ changes.
+Those for both the $\rho(770)$ and the $f_2(1270)$ quantitatively support, as expected, the standard $\bar{q}q$ structure.
+The $N_C$ trajectory of the light scalar mesons are obtained, especially the coupling of $g_{\sigma\pi\pi}$ has $\mathcal{O}(N_C^{1/2})$ component and $g_{f_0(980)\pi\pi}$ has $\mathcal{O}(N_C^{-1/2})$ component.
+They are consistent with each being a combination of $\bar{q}q$ and multi-hadron (molecular) components, while a tetra-quark component can not be excluded.
 We stress that some of these conclusions might be modified when higher order corrections in the $\chi$PT amplitudes are accounted for.